Can You Sell a House With a Mortgage in 2024?

 You can also employ pricing and staging strategies to attract buyer attention and get the best price.
 Marketing tactics like virtual open houses, bidding wars, and social media promotion can boost your visibility among buyers.

 Houzeo’s Flat-Fee MLS platform can also help showcase your house to a vast buyer audience.
-Additionally, you can take charge of your selling journey with our convenient platform and save thousands in commissions.
+Additionally, you can take charge of your selling journey with our convenient platform and save dollars.

 Frequently Asked Questions